WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * [7 September 2020](#date-7-september-2020)
 * [12 August 2020](#date-12-august-2020)

+### Date: 21 April 2022 - FINAL MEETING

+#### What did you achieve?

+* GitHub: project management and collaborative working 🧑‍🤝‍🧑
+* Visualisations 🎨
+* Working openly with sensitive data 👐

+#### Plan for moving forward

+* Finish Sensitive Data Projects section in the Turing Way (with EK)
+* Public engagement: parents & children in the epilepsy surgery department
+* Paper on prediction of outcome
+* Paper on neuropsychology profiles

+#### Where do you need help from Kirstie?

+* All done! 🎇

 ### Date: 18 November 2021

 #### Who did you help this week?